sqitchers/homebrew-sqitch/README.md

 feature optionally depends on the Homebrew PostgreSQL server, both to build the necessary database driver at build time, and to use `psql` client to manage databases at runtime.
-If you have your own PostgreSQL install and don't need the Homebrew instance, pass the `--without-postgresql` option.
+If you have your own PostgreSQL install and don't need the Homebrew instance, pass `--without-postgresql` to prevent Homebrew from installing it.

 ### `--with-sqlite-support`